Horlarwumhe/abbey/readme.md

 ### Running interpreter
 To execute  program, run
-inside main folder `python main.py <file>`. there are files in [examples](examples) folder run `python main.py examples/<filename>`
+inside main folder `python main.py <file>`. there are files in [examples](/examples) folder run `python main.py examples/<filename>`

 ### Issuses

- Abbey use indentation(whitespace) to indicate block of code like python ,so there may be exception raising if there is inconsistency in use of tab and spaces
+ Abbey use indentation(whitespace) to indicate block of code like python ,so there may be exception raising or source not being parse properly if there is inconsistency in use of tab and spaces.

  ### credits
    * [Abrvalg](https://github.com/akrylysov/abrvalg)